 Because it is still experimental, this procedure is not the preferred therapeutic option.
 While this treatment is thought to be successful in certain circumstances, some patients have reported little to no change.
 In some cases, it can exacerbate floaters.
 Before attempting this procedure, talk to your doctor about your alternatives.

 Are Eye Floaters Dangerous?

-Although seeing something floating around in your field of vision can be alarming, floaters are frequent and harmless.
-In reality, almost everyone will have eye floaters at some point in their lives (after 40 years of age).
+Although seeing something floating around in your vision can be alarming, floaters are frequent and harmless.
+Almost everyone will have eye floaters at some point (after 40 years of age).

-Although floaters aren’t dangerous in and of themselves, they can be a sign of a potentially dangerous illness.
+Although floaters aren’t dangerous in and of themselves, they can signify a potentially dangerous illness.

 As the vitreous humor shrinks, it can pull on the retina at the back of the eye, causing a retinal tear or detachment (where the retina separates from the vitreous humor).
-You may notice large flashes or streaks of light, black scars, and a black shadow coming over your eyesight when this happens.
+When this happens, you may notice large flashes or streaks of light, black scars, and a black shadow coming over your eyesight.
 This is a life-threatening situation that needs to be treated right away.

 What Happens If Eye Floaters Are Not Treated?

-Unless they are a symptom of a more severe ailment, eye floaters are rarely bothersome enough to create more issues.
-Though they will never go away completely, they will usually become better over a few weeks or months.
+Eye floaters are rarely bothersome enough to create more issues unless they are a symptom of a more severe ailment.
+Though they will never go away completely, they usually improve over a few weeks or months.

 How Can You Prevent Eye Floaters?

 The natural aging process causes the majority of eye floaters.
 While you can’t stop eye floaters from happening, you can be sure they’re not the consequence of something more serious.